 This course focuses on basic pathophysiological processes and major disorders to introduce students to the diversity of disease process.
 By covering some disorders in detail and others by a generic presentation covering a group of disorders, the student is encouraged to compare textbook presentation with the actual clinical picture of a disorder that they may encounter in the clinical setting.
 Prerequisite: BIOL 1320 and BIOL 132L or BIOL 2320 and BIOL 232L or BIOL 1360.
 Co-Requisite: None.
-Day: Sp, Su; Eve: Su odd yrs.
+Day: On demand; Online: Fa, Sp.
 Lecture: 3, Lab: 0.
 TAG: OHL019.